vareger/frontnode/README.md

 }
 ```

-* To receive updates about this transaction you should subscribe on the same topic as in previous example: `bitcoin.mainnet.transactions`.
+* To receive updates about this transaction you should subscribe on the same topic as in previous example:

+`bitcoin.mainnet.transactions`

-* To add on traking multiple addresses in one request submit the following HTTP query:
+* To add on traking multiple addresses in one request, submit the following HTTP query:

 ```java
 POST /api/v1/addresses/batch HTTP/1.1